goauthentik/authentik/website/docs/expressions/_functions.md

 To perform a reverse DNS lookup use `reverse_dns("192.0.2.0")`.
 If no DNS records are found the original IP address is returned.

 :::info
-DNS resolving results are cached, in memory, the last 32 unique queries are cached.
+DNS resolving results are cached in memory.
+The last 32 unique queries are cached for up to 3 minutes.
 :::